kevmo/DevOps/README.md

 Rapid and reliable software development and deployment processes for everyone: developers, sysadmins, and designers.
-But this is DevOps for the Developer.
+But this is DevOps for the Web Developer.

 That app ain't gonna run itself.
 --------------------------------